The Smart Traveler’s Guide to Buying Jewelry on Vacation

 Above and beyond the average $725 extra paid by the Rossen Reports team, they also forked out $300 dollars at U.S. customs on their return trip.
 Make sure to factor in any potential import taxes before you decide your jewelry shopping budget.

-You can check the latest U.S. tariff data using their Interactive Tariff and Trade DataWeb at no cost.
+You can check the latest U.S. tariff data using their Interactive Tariff and Trade DataWeb.

 The Bottom Line